hadeswithming23/hadeswithming23.github.io/_posts/Intro-to-Linux.md

 ## Before Starting to Know About Linux
 > Prepare a virtual machine like Kali Linux before you get started to read this !!
-{: .prompt-info }

 Please navigate through below link to install your VM under the tab Pre-built VMs and select the VM based on your preferration. (if you haven't done it yet)

 <a href="https://www.kali.org/get-kali/#kali-virtual-machines" target="_blank">Kali Linux VM</a>

 ## 1.1 Introduction to terms and concepts
-> - Binary programs are usually stored in the /usr/bin or /usr/sbin directory.
+  - Binary programs are usually stored in the /usr/bin or /usr/sbin directory.
     - ps
     - cat
     - ls